Rakapiriyan/HNDIT_DSA_FP_08_REVERSINGDIGITSINSTACK/README.md

 **Author Name**: P.RAKAPIRIYAN

 **Index Number**: BAT/IT/2022/P/08

 ## Project Description
-This project counts the number of even and odd elements in an integer array.
+This project Reversing Digits Using Stack.

 ## How to Compile and Run
 1. Open a terminal.